geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part6.md

 - The guarantee of in-order processing of resource updates (for both success and retries) is a big deal

 - Each downstream or loose-coupled system using a journal reader pulls journaled entries at its own pace (both batch size and GET frequeuncy) while maintaining its own ‘clock’ for what has been processed so far from a noun’s journal.
   - Customer product provisioners, as mentioned earlier, will typically be aggressive to ensure the customer’s product is available immediately after purchase
   - Journal Readers that populate data ponds/lakes, which may not require up-to-second data, can be less aggressive and even process the journal off-hours when compute costs are cheaper.
+<br><br>

 - You have full control of where Journal Readers are installled and run.
 They can be used to pull data across cloud boundaries and/or in on-prem data centers.
 Hybrid cloud, anyone?